Kaitannn/GAN-Narrate/README.md

   </TD>
   <TD>
     <div><b>6) Select Folder to store GAN Narrate Model </b></div><BR>
     <div> You will be prompted to select a folder to store the GAN Narrate model.
 This folder will simply hold a temporary storage for the parameters of the Feature GAN model, it is callable and will be called when Feature GAN is made to produce a feature.
-Can be used to analyse the paramters of the Feature GAN model after completion of its training to understand its characteristics. </div>
+Can be used to analyse the parameters of the Feature GAN model after completion of its training to understand its characteristics. </div>
   </TD>
 </TR>